Khinexin/student-registration/README.md

 - Spring Web
 - Spring Data JPA with Hibernate
 - Spring Security with JWT Token
-- Swagger
+- Swagger UI
 - Schedular Job using cron expression
 - Postgresql, MySql
 - lombok
 - mail service and export excel service

 ## Configure MySQL
 - Update the application.properties file in the `src/main/resources` folder with the URL, 'username' and 'password' for your MySQL/Postgresql instance.
-The table schema for the Sales objects will be created for you in the database.
+The table schema for the User and Student objects will be created for you in the database.

 ## Description

 To generate jwt-token , login  `http://localhost:8080/users/signin?username=admin&password=admin `

-- (username, password)
+- initiated data (username, password)
 - admin, admin
 - client, client